Northwest Corridor Revitalization Initiative

 The Northwest Corridor is a major transportation route from uptown Charlotte and serves as the gateway for 37 neighborhoods, many of which are historic.
 In leading this effort, JCSU created the Beatties Ford Road Task Force, a multisector group, which includes local businesses, developers, residents, nonprofit organizations, along with the city of Charlotte and others to develop and implement strategies that will stimulate the economy and enhance the quality of life for Historic West End residents.

-JCSU, utilizing its facility needs, campus Master Plan, input from area residents and strategies adopted by the Beatties Ford Road Task Force, initiated the following projects to assist with the revitalization efforts:
+JCSU, utilizing its facility needs, campus Master Plan, input from area residents and strategies adopted by the Beatties Ford Road Task Force, has completed the following projects to assist with the revitalization efforts:

-- Innovative community planning model utilized.
-Collaborated with GALLUP Polls, Inc. to investigate resident attachment, what community qualities drive attachment and how that attachment relates to local economic growth.
-The study, known as the Soul of the Northwest Corridor, was completed in 2010.
+Soul of the Northwest Corridor Study: In collaboration with GALLUP Polls, Inc. JCSU conducted a study to investigate resident attachment, what community qualities drive attachment and how that attachment relates to local economic growth.
+The study serves as a springboard to progress in the Northwest Corridor.